michael94ellis/JsonVistas/Readme.md

-# A Tool To Make Auto Layout Visual Format String
+# A Tool To Make Auto Layout Visual Format Strings
 ---
 ## What is this?